-I then introduce an imaginary lattice, with fairly special elastic and structural properties, the concept of which was imagined and published in 2016 in my second book1, and which I have pompously described as a "cosmological lattice".
-By means of some judicious conjectures, Newton's equation of this lattice and the topological singularities which it can contain then present a set of very astonishing properties, which will gradually appear strong and surprising analogies with all the major current physical theories, such as sums up well the "breadcrumb of the book".
+I then introduce an imaginary lattice, with fairly special elastic and structural properties, the concept of which was imagined and published in 2016 in my second book1, and which I have described as a "cosmological lattice".
+By means of some judicious conjectures, Newton's equation of this lattice and the topological singularities which it can contain then present a set of very astonishing properties, which will gradually appear strong and surprising analogies with all the major current physical theories, as the table of contents clearly shows.